jina-ai/examples/tumblr-gif-search/README.md

 What it does is reading all gif video files under `GIF_GLOB` and sending the binary contents to the Jina gateway one by one.

-One natural question is why can't we send file path (i.e. a tiny binary string) to the gateway and parallelize the file reading inside Jina with multiple crafters?
+One natural question is why can't we send file path (i.e. a tiny binary string) to the gateway and SHARDS_CHUNK_SEGize the file reading inside Jina with multiple crafters?

 If your data is stored on HDD, then multiple crafters can not improve the performance: the mechanical structure limits that only one "block" can be read/written at the same time.
-As your data files probably scatter all over the place, random read/write in parallel won't make significant difference in speed comparing to sequential reading.
+As your data files probably scatter all over the place, random read/write in SHARDS_CHUNK_SEG won't make significant difference in speed comparing to sequential reading.

 If you use SSD, then such multi-reader implementation can indeed improve the performance.
 However, a further question is how many files can you load into Jina.